 In the lead-up to Rio+20, Major Groups started to restructure within the UNEP processes as well and UNEP Children and Youth Major Group came into existence in mid-2012.

 2013-2014: UNEP Governing Councils become universal - birth of UNEA

 The UNEP Governing Council (GC) hosted its final 27th Session in its new incarnation as a UN Environment Program with universal membership, i.e., all 193 member states of the United Nations automatically became members of the UNEP Governing Council.
 The new structure obviated the need for any formal role of the General Assembly to elect members of UNEP’s plenary body—to be now known as the UN Environment Assembly.

 2013-2014: Major Groups formalised within the process of UNEP, Stakeholder Engagement processes adopted

 In the same period as establishment of UNEA, the 9 Major Groups also referred to as "Constituencies” were formalized as space for formal engagement of civil society within the process of UNEP.
 It is further governed by processes enshrined in the UNEP Stakeholder Engagement Handbook.

-The UNEP MGCY subsequently facilitates engagement of children and youth at UNEA and processes of UNEP.
+The CYMG subsequently facilitates engagement of children and youth at UNEA and processes of UNEP.